Canadian Immigrant Overcomes Detention In Four States To Win Legal Residency

 Since they were living in Carlsbad, we already had them on standby at our Escondido office.
-We scheduled the telephone conference with the immigration judge for that same afternoon.
+We scheduled the telephone conference with the judge for that same afternoon.

 The Texas judge set Ben’s bond at $2,500.
 A few days later, Ben returned home.
 His case was transferred to San Diego.

 About a year later, Ben won his trial.
 He was granted permanent resident status.

-Ben is now a lawful permanent resident and happily married.
+Ben is now a United States citizen and happily married.
 He has two children and works as a full-time carpenter.

 No matter how difficult the road ahead may seem, do not give up without exploring all your options.
 This series of immigrant success stories is dedicated to those who refuse to stop believing that some day, somehow, victory will be theirs.

 This article about permanent residence and deportation defense is Example Number 2 on the different types of challenges and obstacles which immigration lawyer Carlos Batara has helped immigrants overcome.

 Ready to take a serious and honest look at the strengths and weaknesses of your immigration case?
 Let’s get started with a personalized strategy and planning consultation . . .